joostm1/aad-cba/README.md

-# Tools and tutorial for Certifcate Based Authentication (CBA) in Entra ID.
+# Tools and tutorial for Certifcate Based Authentication (CBA) in Entra ID
 ## using [openssl](https://www.openssl.org/) and a [Yubikey 5](https://www.yubico.com/products/yubikey-5-overview/).

 One of the authentication methods in Enrea ID is [Certificate-based authentication](https://learn.microsoft.com/en-us/azure/active-directory/authentication/concept-certificate-based-authentication).
 This is attractive as it combines a good passwordless user experience with good security.